Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 to 3.

 Regular interrogation based on transponder codes is accomplished by the AN/APX-76 system.
-To use it, the _Test/Challenge Code_-switch has to be placed in CHAL CODE.

 Additionally, the AN/APX-81A Combat-Tree system can identify targets beyond their transponder responses, enabling to identify likely-hostile aircraft.
-The Combat-Tree System can be enabled by placing the Mode 2 and Mode 3 switches to ACTIVE respectively.

 Once setup, interrogation can be initiated by pressing the Challenge Button on the Antenna Hand Control Stick.